toji/webgpu-best-practices/buffer-uploads.md

 As you'll see, some of the methods below hide some of these steps by making them implicit, but you can generally assume that's what's happening behind the scenes in most cases.

-So, with that established, let's look as some more concrete methods of getting data into GPU accessible buffers in different scenarios.
+So, with that established, let's look at some more concrete methods of getting data into GPU accessible buffers in different scenarios.

 ## When in doubt, `writeBuffer()`!